Table of Contents[Hide][Show]

 This comparison chart should answer that question pretty quickly:

-Despite what some health gurus may say, sourdough bread isn’t that much lower in carbs compared to other breads.
-Which means that sourdough isn’t a miracle bread that people with diabetes can indulge on without consequences (sorry).
+Despite what some health gurus may say, sourdough bread isn’t great in terms of overall carbs compared to other breads, which means that sourdough isn’t a miracle bread that people with diabetes can indulge on without consequences (sorry).

 Or you can skip the bread altogether and follow a meal plan that focuses on healthy proteins and fats while supplying healthy carbohydrates through vegetables – it works!